In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 1. Open the Workshop Source Map in Studio

-2. Open the Event E0006 and change the Severity from Reject Root to Warning
+2. Open the Event E0006 and change the Disposition from Full discard to Retain and the Impact from Critical to Advisory

 3. Validate the Source Map and ensure there are no Validation errors